Benjamin Wheeler

 Ben’s practice includes advising on technology and business processing outsourcing transactions, systems implementation and integration agreements, Software as a Service (SaaS) and other cloud arrangements, software licensing agreements and other IT and technology related transactions.

-Ben has spent time on secondment to Lloyds Banking Group, where he worked in the Group Operations and Commercial Legal Team providing support on a wide range of the Bank’s technology, outsourcing and other commercial arrangements.
+He has also spent time on secondment to Lloyds Banking Group, where he worked in the Group Operations and Commercial Legal Team providing support on a wide range of the Bank’s technology and outsourcing arrangements.

 Client Story